ReeceGoding/Frustration-One-Year-With-R/README.md

 -   Similar to the above, from [the solutions to *Advanced R*](https://advanced-r-solutions.rbind.io/vectors.html#lists):
     -   “*Note that `as.vector()` and `is.vector()` use different
-        definitions of "vector!"*”.
+        definitions of ”vector!”*”.

     The above quote is then followed by showing that `is.vector(as.vector(mtcars))` returns `FALSE`.
 I’ve found similar
     issues with `as.matrix()` and `is.matrix()`.
--   The language can’t really decide if it wants you to be using lambdas or not.
-For example, the apply family has arguments like `...` and `MoreArgs` to make it so you don’t always have to make an anonymous function, but the funprog stuff gives you no such choice.
-The sad thing is, I almost always find that I want the lambdas anyway, so the apply family’s tools to help you avoid them only serve to complicate the documentation.
+-   The language can’t really decide if it wants you to be using lambdas.
+The apply family has arguments like `...` and `MoreArgs` to make it so you don’t always have to do so, but the funprog stuff gives you no such choice.
+I almost always find that I want the lambdas, so the apply family’s tools to help you avoid them only serve to complicate the documentation.
 -   As an enjoyable example of how these inconsistencies can ruin your time with R, read the documentation for `Vectorize()`.
 It’s packed with tips for avoiding these pitfalls.